 Do you want to listen to a topic round table discussion?
 There’s a week of episodes ready for your listening extravaganza.

-At a minimum, I can almost guarantee there’s an episode on one or more topics that you’re interested in, standing by and ready to go right now.
+At a minimum, I can almost guarantee there’s an episode on one or more topics you’re interested in, standing by and ready to go.

 So, What’s the Best Podcast for You?

 The best podcast for you is the podcast that you like best.
 It’s not rocket science.
 The fact is every podcast out there has listeners with who it will resonate.